stdm/stdm.github.io/service.md

 I enjoy active networking (matching people, organizations and ideas), public speaking, and leadership in different organizations.
 You find information related to such academic and public services below.

-**Booking**: I regularly give **keynote talks at public or private events** outside of the academic sphere.
+**Booking**: I regularly give **keynote talks at public or private events** outside of the academic sphere (see also my [YouTube channel](https://www.youtube.com/channel/UCqEjuibTwlVoO9bUW0oI0pA)).
 Topics are [generative AI and ChatGPT](https://stdm.github.io/downloads/talks/2023-04-02_Usecases-ChatGPT.pdf), [a hope-filled outlook on a future with AI](https://www.youtube.com/watch?v=0Sk_mX0dSCQ), [what to expect from AI and deep learning](https://stdm.github.io/downloads/talks/2018-11-22_Was-Sie-von-KI-erwarten-koennen.pdf), including an introduction to the methodology for laypersons; a [showcase of current industrial applications of deep learning technology](https://stdm.github.io/downloads/talks/2019-02-01_Industrial-Applications-DL-AI.pdf) and [recent research puzzles](https://stdm.github.io/downloads/talks/2022-03-18_Scientific-debt-wonder.pdf); and discussions of specific lessons learned for businesses and society in the areas of [data science](https://stdm.github.io/downloads/talks/2018-10-19_DS-Lessons-Learned.pdf) and [digitalization](https://stdm.github.io/downloads/talks/2018-08-29_SMEs_Digitalization.pdf).
 If you want to book me as a speaker for your prefessional event, please look at my [speaker page](https://thilo-stadelmann.com/) and get in touch with my [agency](https://premium-speakers.com/referent-moderator/thilo-stadelmann/).

 ### TOC